lollooppurelollo/CancerCare/replit.md

     - Real-time synchronization between patient reporting and doctor monitoring
     - **Removed "Calendario Settimanale" text from patient dashboard** as requested
     - **Moved missed medication button below calendar** for better user experience
-    - **Added click-to-correct functionality**: patients can click on red (missed) days to remove them if marked by mistake
+    - **Added click-to-correct functionality**: patients can click on red (missed) days with confirmation dialog to restore them as taken
     - Enhanced calendar with hover effects and visual feedback for clickable missed days
+    - Confirmation dialog asks for user confirmation before removing missed medication marking
-    - Updated calendar legend to show missed medication correction instructions
+    - Removed modification instructions from calendar legend for cleaner interface
     - Historical tracking of all missed medications with timestamps and patient notes

 ## Data Flow